Valentina Arrighetti

-Valentina Arrighetti (born January 26, 1985, Genoa) is an Italian professional volleyball player.
+Valentina Arrighetti (born 26 January 1985 in Genoa) is an Italian professional volleyball player.
 She plays for Italy women's national volleyball team as a middle blocker, as well as playing at club level for Volley Bergamo.
 She has competed in the 2012 Summer Olympics.
 She is 1.85 m tall and weights 72 kg.

 Career

 Arrighetti played with her national team at the 2014 World Championship.
 There her team ended up in fourth place after losing 2–3 to Brazil the bronze medal match.